kenhkan/morrison/README.md

 like a Python or a Node.js script, installing the necessary runtime is the responsibility of the `build` commands.

-When building, Morrison runs the build command defined for each OS label that matches the host operating system.
+When building, Vyzzi runs the build command defined for each OS label that matches the host operating system.
 For instance, one component may be defined
 as: